tomchor/pymicra/docs/install.rst

 installed.
 If you don't have it installed already you can install it with ``sudo apt install python-setuptools`` or ``sudo pip install setuptools``.

-Download the package an unpack in somewhere.
-Then open a terminal and move to the directory created, whose name should be ``pymicra``.
+Download the package from the `github repo
+<https://github.com/tomchor/pymicra>`_ an unpack it somewhere.
+Then open a
+terminal and move to the directory created, whose name should be ``pymicra``.
 Then run ``sudo python setup.py install``.
 This should be enough to install the package.

 First download the zipped file at the \href{github.com/tomchor/pymicra}{Pymicra